dennis-hmh/connect-design-system/src/components/Stack/ReadMe.md

 ### Explanation of the Complex Example

-In this example, the outer `Stack` component is set to a column direction with large spacing between its children.
-It adjusts its alignment and justification based on the screen size:
+In this example, the outer `Stack` component is configured to display its children in a column direction with large spacing between them.
+The layout adjusts based on the screen size using responsive breakpoints:

-- **Extra Small Screens (`xs`)**: Items are centered both vertically and horizontally.
+- **Extra Small Screens (`xs`)**:
+  - The items are centered both vertically and horizontally within the Stack.
+This is achieved by setting `alignItems` and `justifyContent` to `center`.

-- **Medium Screens (`md`)**: The direction changes to a row, and items are aligned to the start of the flex container.
+- **Medium Screens (`md`)**:
+  - The direction of the Stack changes to a row, allowing items to be arranged side by side.
+The spacing between items is set to medium, and the items are aligned to the start of the flex container using `alignItems: 'flex-start'`.

-- **Large Screens (`lg`)**: The spacing increases, and padding is applied to the Stack.
+- **Large Screens (`lg`)**:
+  - The spacing between items increases to extra-large, and additional padding is applied to the Stack with `paddingX` set to large and `paddingY` set to medium.
+This enhances the overall layout and spacing on larger displays.

 Inside the outer Stack, there are two inner Stack components:

-1. The first inner Stack arranges three items in a row, wrapping them if necessary.
-Each item has a custom flex value that calculates its width based on the available space minus a small spacer.
-2. The second inner Stack arranges two items in a column, adjusting alignment based on screen size.
+1. **First Inner Stack**:
+   - This Stack is set to a row direction with small spacing between its items.
+It wraps its children if necessary, ensuring that they fit within the available width.
+Each item is a `Stack` component with the `element` prop set to `div`, and it has a custom flex value defined for large screens: `lg={{ flex: '0 0 calc(50% - var(--connect__stack-spacing))' }}`.
+This calculation allows each item to take up half of the available width minus a small spacer, ensuring a responsive layout.

+2. **Second Inner Stack**:
+   - This Stack is set to a column direction with medium spacing between its items.
+On extra small screens, the items are centered, while on medium screens, they align to the start of the flex container.
+The items in this Stack are also `Stack` components with the `element` prop set to `div`, allowing for consistent styling and layout management.

+This complex example demonstrates how to effectively use the `Stack` component's features to create a responsive and flexible layout that adapts to different screen sizes while maintaining a clean and organized structure.